CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 ** Prevent a Cold Boot Attack **

-In areas that are not sufficiently protected against unauthorized access, for example, could be read by a "cold boot attack" of memory.
+In areas that are not sufficiently protected against unauthorized access, for example, the memory could be read out by means of a "cold boot attack".
 The same applies to systems that have been put into a power-saving mode by Suspend to RAM.

 In a cold boot attack, the memory chips are heavily cooled before the system is turned off.
 The memory content is retained for several minutes and can be read while using a suitable device.